Galapagos Safari Camp

 Disabled access: Located in the highlands of Santa Cruz Island, the camp may present challenges for individuals with mobility impairments and has no dedicated facilities for wheelchair access

-Amenities included: Tea & Coffee, biodegradable soap, shampoo & conditioner, slippers & bathrobe
+Amenities included: Tea & coffee, biodegradable soap, shampoo & conditioner, slippers & bathrobe

 Wellness: Outdoor swimming pool, plus a massage tent